 Why is the work of Women’s Aid so important?

 We’re not here to tell anyone what to do.
 We want to provide options and give that space for someone to discuss their situation in confidence.
-We want to counteract that voice of the perpetrator who is telling the survivor that no one will believe them, or that they are to blame .
-We want to really empower women with emotional support but also practical options to help them live lives free from abuse.
+We want to counteract that voice of the perpetrator who is telling the survivor that no one will believe them, or that they are to blame.
+We want to empower women with emotional support but also practical options to help them live lives free from abuse.

 Women’s Aid also affects change in policy and legislation, trying to challenge domestic abuse at a wider societal level.
-Women’s Aid are turning 50 next year, and we’ve launched our Come Together Campaign which calls on everyone to take an active role in ending domestic abuse (read more here).

 What can we all do if we meet someone or know someone suffering from domestic abuse?

-If you are unsure if someone’s experiencing abuse, you might want to ask them if they’re needing any help.
+If you are unsure if someone’s experiencing abuse, you might want to ask them if they need any help.
 This can often feel awkward and may depend on the relationship you have with that person.
 They may deny there is a problem; they may not be ready to talk about the abuse or feel scared to open up.
 You can’t force someone to talk about their situation or leave an abusive relationship if they don’t feel ready.

 If someone has confided in you about an abusive relationship they’re going through, the most important thing you can do is to give emotional support and let them know that there’s help available.
 Let that person know that there’s no excuse for domestic abuse and they’re not to blame.
 Many perpetrators will blame the woman for the abuse, so these situations often come with a lot of shame and guilt attached to them.
 They might be afraid or have emotional and practical barriers to leaving.